-The war damaged Kaiser-Wilhelm- Gedächtnis-Kirche, with its mutilated spire, is one of the most iconic sites in West Berlin – located a short walk from the Zoologischer Garten and the train station that bears the same name.
-Badly damaged during the Second World War, this evangelical house of worship is known as the ‘Hohle Zahn’ (Hollow Tooth or Cavity) due to the appearance of the damaged steeple.
+The war damaged Kaiser-Wilhelm-Gedächtniskirche, with its mutilated spire, is one of West Berlin’s most iconic sites – located a short walk from the Zoologischer Garten and the train station that bears the same name.

-The nickname could also be said to be a cheeky reference to the former German Imperial and Prussian royal family, the Hohenzollern, for whom this church was constructed back in 1895.
-The name of the church is a reference to the first German Emperor, Wilhelm I, chosen by his then ruling grandson, Wilhelm II, as a tribute to the man who had united Germany some 24 years earlier.
+This nickname could also be said to be a cheeky reference to the former German Imperial and Prussian royal family, the Hohenzollern, for whom this church was constructed back in 1895.
+The official name of the church being a reference to the first German Emperor, Wilhelm I, given to the building by his then-ruling grandson, Wilhelm II, as a tribute to the man who had united Germany some 24 years earlier.

-Tragically, this train station now stands in ruin, near the famous Potsdamer Platz junction.
-All that remains; the preserved facade entrance of this once great terminus.
-Schwechten came to be known for his contribution to the development of historicist architecture – taking elements of the past and integrating these signifiers into structures of the Wilhelmine era, as Germany was looking to define itself on the world stage and channeling elements of its scattered past.
+Schwechten came to be known for his contribution to the development of historicist architecture – taking elements of the past and integrating these signifiers into structures of the Wilhelmine era.
+At a time when Germany was looking to define itself on the world stage and channeling elements of its scattered past.

-When stepping inside the church today, it is hard not to immediately notice the dazzling ceiling mosaic that decorates the interior of the vestibule entrance – with the depiction of the royal procession of Prussian Kings and German Emperors.
-Each suitably bearded and walking alongside their wives as a celebration of divine right.
-Executed by famous painter, Hermann Schaper, who would later decorate Aachen Cathedral, the mosaic – much like the rest of the building – was damaged during the war and shows its scars.
+When stepping inside the church today, it is hard not to immediately notice the dazzling ceiling mosaic that decorates the interior of the vestibule entrance – with the depiction of the royal procession of Prussian Kings and German Emperors – cast centre-stage in the tumultuous parade of German history.
+Each suitably bearded and walking alongside their wives as a celebration of Divine Right.
+Executed by famous painter, Hermann Schaper, who would later decorate Aachen Cathedral, the mosaic – much like the rest of the building – was damaged during the war and, as such, shows its scars.

 Berlin is now a majority non-believer city, as most people in the German capital do not profess a religion.
 Although around 66% of the country identifies as Christian, Berlin is a notable exception.

-From the exterior of the church, it is possible to see the bomb and shrapnel damage, still maintained on the body of the building.
-The enormous circular stained glass window that was previously set above the entrance of the building is now missing, and the belfry – although since restored – is missing its former bells.
+Examining the exterior of the church, it is possible to see the bomb and shrapnel damage, still maintained on the body of the building.
+The enormous circular stained glass window that was previously set above the entrance of the building is now missing, and the belfry – although since restored – is missing its original bells.

-When cast these were said to be second only to the bells of Cologne Cathedral – and when rung, so loud that the wolves in the nearby Zoo would become restless and howl.
-Made from bronze from guns captured during the Franco-Prussian war, the bells of the Kaiser-Wilhelm-Gedächtnis-Kirche fell victim to the Second World War when in January 1943, four of the five bells were removed and melted down as part of the war effort.
+When cast, these were said to be second only to the bells of Cologne Cathedral – and when rung, so loud that the wolves in the nearby Zoo would become restless and howl.
+Made of bronze from guns captured during the Franco-Prussian war, the bells of the Kaiser-Wilhelm-Gedächtniskirche fell victim to the Second World War when in January 1943 four of the five bells were removed and melted down as part of the war effort.

 Opened in 1961, Eiermann’s new church consists of an unusual octagonal nave complete with grid walls filled with over 20,000 panes of stained glass inspired by the Jesse Tree in Chartres Cathedral.
 Contributed by French artist Gabriel Loire, these pieces of glass were smashed into smaller sections and then rebuilt inside the walls, to provide the unique lighting to the interior – mainly ultramarine blue.